docker-archive/docker-ce/components/cli/docs/reference/commandline/service_update.md

       --log-opt list                       Logging driver options
-      --mount-add mount                    Add or update a mount on a service --mount-rm list                      Remove a mount by its target path --network-add list                   Add a network
+      --mount-add mount                    Add or update a mount on a service --mount-rm list                      Remove a mount by its target path --network-add network                Add a network
       --network-rm list                    Remove a network
       --no-healthcheck                     Disable any container-specified HEALTHCHECK
-      --placement-pref-add pref            Add a placement preference
+      --no-resolve-image                   Do not query the registry to resolve image digest and supported platforms --placement-pref-add pref            Add a placement preference
       --placement-pref-rm pref             Remove a placement preference
       --publish-add port                   Add or update a published port